CLI Reference

 • --yes-web: auto-approve web_fetch to allowed public URLs.

-• --index: load/build semantic index.
+• --index: load or build semantic index.

 • --plan: read-only planning mode.

-• --architect: two-phase planner+implementation mode.
+• --architect: two-phase planner and implementation mode.

 • --planner-model <MODEL>: planner model override.